AbhilashAynipully/moms-kitchen/README.md

  - All Images were obtained from pexels.com except the chef's images which was taken by me.

  ### Code
- - All code was written by me.
+ - All codes were written by me.
  - Inspiration for the footer was taken from the love running project of www.codeinstitute.net.